 Madeira actually has two international airports: one on the main island near Funchal and another on neighboring Porto Santo.

 Porto Santo is a tiny spit of an island off the east coast of Madeira that is mostly rock and sand.
-It is sparsely populated and offers a lot less to do than Madeira, unless of course, you like sunbathing.
+It is sparsely populated and there’s frankly more to do on Madeira Island, unless of course, you like sunbathing.
 The beaches of Porto Santo are much closer to what you expect from a typical tropical getaway (Madeira’s are conversely rocky and rugged) and so Porto Santo is generally more popular with beachgoers.
 Think a tinier version of Fuerteventura in the Canary Islands.

 Because some people would rather spend all of their time on a beach or in a resort, there are now direct flights to the island.
 They are almost exclusively seasonal though, outside of one route from Lisbon that is available year-round.
 If you want to arrive in Madeira via Porto Santo, then you are almost entirely restricted to the summer.